thenoseman/vim-rspec/README.md

  * Ability to hit 'n' in the rspec output to go to the next error (and the corresponding code in the split)
  * Unescape html so that brackets in stacktraces are correctly displayed
  * Took out xslt support to focus the project on a ruby-based formatter
- * Default to vertical split, use "let g:RspecSplitHorizontal=1" in vimrc to split horizontally
+ * Default to horizontal split, use "let g:RspecSplitHorizontal=0" in vimrc to split vertical

 Suggested Key Mappings
 -----